Wedding of Prince Andrew and Sarah Ferguson

-The wedding of Prince Andrew and Sarah Ferguson was held on 23 July 1986, at Westminster Abbey in London, England.
+The wedding of Prince Andrew and Sarah Ferguson took place on Wednesday, 23 July 1986 at Westminster Abbey in London.
+The ceremony was attended by approximately 2,000 guests, including members of the British royal family, foreign royalty, political dignitaries, and the bride’s family, and was watched by an estimated 500 million viewers worldwide.
+Andrew was created Duke of York on the morning of the ceremony, and Sarah became Her Royal Highness The Duchess of York upon marriage.
+The couple had two daughters before separating in 1992 and divorcing in 1996.

 Courtship and engagement

 Prince Andrew, the third child and second son of Queen Elizabeth II and Prince Philip, Duke of Edinburgh, and Sarah Ferguson, the daughter of Major Ronald Ferguson and his first wife Susan Wright, first met when they were children, but had not been romantically involved until they met again at a party at Floors Castle in 1985.
 They began their relationship that very same year, after a party held at Windsor Castle in honour of the Royal Ascot races.
 Diana, Princess of Wales, Andrew's sister-in-law, played a hand in matchmaking the couple, and the two women later formed a strong friendship.

 Andrew proposed to Sarah on 19 February 1986, his twenty-sixth birthday.
 Their engagement was announced on 17 March 1986.
-Andrew presented Sarah with a Garrard engagement ring made from sketches he had made.
+Andrew presented Sarah with a Garrard engagement ring made from sketches he had drawn.
 The ring has a Burma ruby surrounded by ten drop-diamonds.
 The mounting was eighteen-carat white and yellow gold.
-Andrew's bachelor party was held at Aubrey House in Holland Park.
+Andrew's stag night was held at Aubrey House in Holland Park.
 It was attended by Prince Charles, Billy Connolly, David Frost and Elton John.